-You are 23 years old and a listed driver on the policy.
+You're 23 years old and a listed driver on the policy.
 Your standard excess is \$795, your age excess is \$600.
-You are involved in a serious accident causing damage to someone else's car.
-We determine that you are at fault and liable to pay the cost of repairs for the damage caused to the other car.
+You're involved in a serious accident causing damage to someone else's car.
+We determine that you're at fault and liable to pay the cost of repairs for the damage caused to the other car.
 The cost of repairs to the other car is \$35,000.
-As you have Third Party Property Damage Insurance, you are not insured for the damage to your car.
+As you have Third Party Property Damage Insurance, you're not insured for the damage to your car.
 You pay us your excesses totalling \$1,395.

-We would calculate our claim payments on the following basis:
+We'd calculate our claim payments on the following basis:

-How much we pay Additional information What policy limits apply? \$35,000 We will either pay the repairer, or pay the third party, or their insurer.
+How much we pay Additional information What policy limits apply? \$35,000 We'll either pay the repairer, or pay the third party, or their insurer.
 We cover the cost of accidental damage caused by the use of your car to other people's cars or property.
 We pay up to \$20 million for all claims arising from the one incident.
-Payment: \$35,000
+Payment: \$35,000 b) A claim for legal liability due to accidental damage, caused by an unlisted household member, to someone else's car

-In the above example our payment is based on the following sections of the Third Party Property Damage Insurance PDS - Part 2:

-Liability cover pages 2 and 3
+In the above example our payment's based on the following sections of the Third Party Property Damage Insurance PDS - Part 2: Liability cover pages 2 and 3

 When you need to claim pages 3 and 4

 How we settle your claim page 4